ING: Latest GDP data shows Hungary’s economy is growing faster than ever

 Hungarian economic activity shifts gear

 Expectations were already high regarding Hungary's fourth-quarter GDP data, with government officials raising our expectations with their recent commentary.
-And yet, actual GDP growth in Q4 came in even higher than ING’s optimistic expectation which was already way above the market consensus.
+And yet actual GDP growth in Q4 came in even higher than ING’s optimistic prediction, which was already way above the market consensus.

-The Hungarian economy put together a 2.1% quarter-on-quarter GDP growth in the October-December period.
+The Hungarian economy achieved 2.1% quarter-on-quarter GDP growth in the October-December period.
 This is the second-fastest quarterly rise – not counting the extreme post-lockdown rebound.
 On a yearly basis, the volume of GDP was up by 7.2% in 4Q21.
 This also means that Hungary is now 4% above its pre-crisis level in terms of real GDP.
-Last but not least, 2021 economic activity shows a 7.1% rise which is the highest in the modern era of Hungarian statistics, providing comparable GDP data from 1995.
+Last but not least, 2021 economic activity shows a 7.1% rise, which is the highest in the modern era of Hungarian statistics, providing comparable GDP data from 1995.

 When it comes to the details, the Hungarian Central Statistical Office didn’t share too much in its flash report.
 Full detail will be released on 2 March.
 The statement did highlight that the most important positive contributor was the services sector, but this hardly gives us any hint about the “x-factors” which provided the upside surprise in GDP growth.